Glycemic Index of Nuts - mix with raisins

 What nutrients does Nuts - mix with raisins provide?

-Can diabetics include Nuts - mix with raisins in their diet?
+Can Nuts - mix with raisins be eaten at night?

 Glycemic Index Database